 Perforce Streams provide an alternative approach to managing codelines.
-For more information, see About Streams.
+For more information, see the "Streams" chapter in in the Helix Versioning Engine User Guide.

 Work with branch mapping

 To create a branch mapping, choose File > New > Branch Mapping... and enter the required information.
 To prevent the mapping from being changed by other users, check locked.
 To confine integration to closely related files, choose direct; to enable integration between distantly related files, choose indirect.